johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * gyro / accelerometer  (auto-rotate, disabling keyboard/mouse, "tent" mode)
   * firmware files must be manually copied from a Windows installation or ISH driver, see "ISH Workaround" below

+✅ Working on latest Fedora 43 (results will vary across distributions / kernels)
+* most "special" keys on keyboard
+  * the power mode key (top right below "delete") works as expected in Fedora -- this may be distro / desktop dependent
+  * the audio settings key, eyeball key, and hollow star key on the right should be usable out-of-the-box on recent distros (they are mapped to generic launcher keys in Fedora 43)

 ⚠️ Partially working
-* "special" keys on keyboard
-  * the power mode key (top right below "delete") works as expected in Fedora -- this may be distro / desktop dependent
-  * the audio settings key on the right can be used / remapped out-of-the-box (keycode 149 "KEY_PROG2")
-  * several other keys emit keycode 240 "KEY_UNKNOWN" ("mode" key Fn+F9, Fn+F11, and the eyeball & hollow star on the bottom right)
+* some "special" keys on keyboard may emit keycode 240 "KEY_UNKNOWN" (Fn+F9 and Fn+F11 do this on Fedora 43)
   * these can only partially be used (see "Key Remapping" below), and they likely overlap with each other, so you cannot map different functions to each special key independently.
-(Currently, in Fedora 42 / 6.14.9, `FnF9(mode), FnF11(screens), hollow star` are grouped together, and `eyeball, S-star` are grouped together.
-This may change over time, across distros, and/or across kernels)
-  * all other keys work as expected

 ❗ Other issues:
 * When waking from a long suspend, sometimes there is temporary lag for around 1 minute
-* There seems to be a very rare full system freeze issue that can happen, which requires a hard reboot.
+* There is a full system freeze issue that can happen, typically on wake-up or under high CPU+GPU load, which requires a hard reboot.

 ❓ Untested:
 * headphone jack mic input (probably fine?)